mona-actions/gh-migrate-webhook-secrets/README.md

     - `VAULT_ROLE_ID`
     - `VAULT_SECRET_ID`
 -   Flags to be set:
-  - `--vault-mountpoint`: The mount point of the secrets database on Vault
+  - `--vault-mountpoint`: The mount point of the secrets database on Vault.
+  - `--vault-value-key`: The corresponding key for the value of the secret stored.
+  - `--vault-kvv1`: If you need to use Vault KVv1, add this switch.

 ## Install